vedph/cadmus-epigraphy/README.md

 Also, you might want to add epigraphic formula items, having an [EpiFormulaPatternsPart](docs/epi-formula-patterns.md) to describe its patterns, and other generic parts for its metadata, categories, keywords, datation, etc.

 ## History

+## 4.0.1

+- 2024-10-30: minor adjustments in new models.

+## 4.0.0

+- 2024-10-29: ⚠️ breaking changes on models:
+  - `EpiSupport` and its related seeders and tests renamed in `EpiSupportOld` and marked as obsolete.
+The corresponding identifiers are now `it.vedph.epigraphy.support.old` and `seed.it.vedph.epigraphy.support.old`.
+  - `EpiWriting` and its related seeders and tests renamed in `EpiWritingOld` and marked as obsolete.
+The corresponding identifiers are now `it.vedph.epigraphy.writing.old` and `seed.it.vedph.epigraphy.writing.old`.
+  - new models replaced them: `EpiSupport` (`it.vedph.epigraphy.support`) and `EpiWriting` (`it.vedph.epigraphy.writing`) with their related seeders and tests.
+This allows merging graffiti models into epigraphic models, while also making some models more composable via parts composition rather than part complication.

+The only projects planning to use these affected parts are Febo and Gisarc.
+Should they want to stick to the old models, they will later have to copy them (with their editors) into their project-specific parts, as in future obsolete parts will be removed from Cadmus epigraphy.

 ## 3.1.2